Contact Us

 What is it that makes Nike’s supply chain so unique and so effective?

 The key principles behind Nike’s supply chain are outsourcing and diversification.
 Nike contracts 100% of its manufacturing for footwear and apparel out to independent suppliers.
 It was one of the earliest multinationals to adopt this approach.
 Thanks to effective management, Nike’s supply chain team quickly learned to handle the additional logistical complexity involved in this outsourcing and has seen significant cost savings over the years as a result.
 Outsourcing is inherently a risky approach, but by extensively diversifying its supplier base, Nike successfully mitigated this risk from the beginning.
-In 2019, Nike’s footwear components were supplied by 112 different factories in 12 countries, with no factory accounting for more than 9% of branded footwear.
+Around 103 strategic suppliers now produce 80% of Nike’s products across key manufacturing hubs in countries like Vietnam, China, and Indonesia.
+This strategic approach ensures no single factory dominates production, maintaining flexibility and resilience in the supply chain.
 Not being overly reliant on any one site means Nike is less vulnerable to unpredictable occurrences, such as accidents and extreme weather events.

 Nike’s supply chain functions around three core organizational principles: outsourcing to save costs, diversification to minimize risk and corporate social responsibility to manage its impact on the world it works in.
-Under focused and experienced management, its supply chain has grown from these principles into one of the most effective and responsible large international supply chains operating in 2020.
+Under focused and experienced management, its supply chain has grown from these principles into one of the most effective and responsible large international supply chains.

 Want to improve the sustainability of your supply chain?

-Stand out as a sustainability-focused company and get more insights into your supply chain’s environmental performance through responsible sourcing.
-Learn more about ADEC’s supply chain management solutions
+Stand out as a sustainability-focused company and get more insights into your supply chain’s environmental performance. https://www.adec-innovations.com/cleanchain

 author image